LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: Training Strategy

-As visualized in \Cref{fig:framework}, LongVT operates in an iterative ``hypothesis-verification'' cycle.
-This behavioral capability is incentivized via cold-start SFT, enabling the model to skim global frames and proactively invoke the \texttt{crop\_video} tool to resample fine-grained evidence.
-In cases where the initial retrieval (e.g., at $T_1$) proves insufficient, the model leverages learned self-correction to re-invoke the tool (e.g., at $T_2$) with refined parameters.
-Crucially, this entire decision-making trajectory is consolidated via agentic RL, which optimizes the policy against the \emph{joint answer-temporal grounding reward} ($\textbf{R}_\text{acc} + \textbf{R}_\text{format} + \textbf{R}_\text{time}$), enhancing the model's generalization ability to further align with human-like verification strategies.
+\textbf{Overall Framework.} As illustrated in the Supplementary Material, LongVT operates in an iterative ``hypothesis-verification'' cycle: SFT teaches the model to skim global frames and invoke the \texttt{crop\_video} tool to resample fine-grained evidence, and RL consolidates this trajectory via the \emph{joint answer-temporal grounding reward}, enabling learned self-correction when initial retrieval proves insufficient.